jundalisay/spblist/content/en/social/supersociology/anunnaki-quran.md

 Enki became the deity of the Jews and The Muslims.

-So we replace Allah with Enki, as the [Anunnaki Quran](/research/mohammad/quran/sura-002a/)
+So we replace Allah with Enki, as the [Anunnaki Quran](/research/mohammad/quran/sura-002a/), and Yahweh with Enki, as the [Anunnaki Old Testament](/research/ancient/jewish).

 In this way, one can read the Sumerian, Babylonian, Jewish texts, and then the Quran to find the story of the Middle Eastern people consistent.